Name of Iran: Name in the Western world

 On the 25th December [1934] the Persian Ministry for Foreign Affairs addressed a circular memorandum to the Foreign Diplomatic Missions in Tehran requesting that the terms "Iran" and "Iranian" might be used in official correspondence and conversation as from the next 21st March, instead of the words "Persia" and "Persian" hitherto in current use.
 His Majesty's Minister in Tehran has been instructed to accede to this request.

-The decree of Reza Shah Pahlavi affecting nomenclature duly took effect on 21 March 1935.
+The decree of Reza Shah affecting nomenclature was intended to take effect at the start of the new year in 1935.

-To avoid confusion between the two neighboring countries of Iran and Iraq, which were both involved in WWII and occupied by the Allies, Winston Churchill requested from the Iranian government during the Tehran Conference for the old and distinct name "Persia to be used by the United Nations [i.e., the Allies] for the duration of the common War".
+To avoid confusion between the two neighboring countries of Iran and Iraq, which were both involved in World War II and occupied by the Allies, Winston Churchill requested from the Iranian government during the Tehran Conference for the old and distinct name "Persia to be used by the United Nations [i.e., the Allies] for the duration of the common War".
 His request was approved immediately by the Iranian Foreign Ministry.
 The Americans, however, continued using Iran as they then had little involvement in Iraq to cause any such confusion.

 In the summer of 1959, following concerns that the native name had, as Mohammad Ali Foroughi put it, "turned a known into an unknown", a committee was formed, led by noted scholar Ehsan Yarshater, to consider the issue again.
 They recommended a reversal of the 1935 decision, and Mohammad Reza Pahlavi approved this.
 However, the implementation of the proposal was weak, simply allowing Persia and Iran to be used interchangeably.
-Today, both terms are common; Persia mostly in historical and cultural contexts, "Iran" mostly in political contexts.
+Today, both terms are common; Persia mostly in historical and cultural contexts, Iran mostly in political contexts.

 In recent years most exhibitions of Persian history, culture and art in the world have used the exonym Persia (e.g., "Forgotten Empire; Ancient Persia", British Museum; "7000 Years of Persian Art", Vienna, Berlin; and "Persia; Thirty Centuries of Culture and Art", Amsterdam).
 In 2006, the largest collection of historical maps of Iran, entitled Historical Maps of Persia, was published in the Netherlands.